How Dedicated Servers Fit into a Cloud Server World

 How Does a Dedicated Server Change My Current Experience?

-Being a customized experience, the answer to that question up to you.
+Being a customized experience, the answer to that question is up to you.

 The M5 team works closely with stakeholders to ensure the user experience between the dedicated server and the cloud server are seamless.
 A change like this offers the chance to rethink and reconfigure data taxonomy and file nomenclature to enhance workflows and improve search.